MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 **Guests**

 - **Guest Registrations** - Keep track of registered guests.
-Guest registrations are always linked to a booking for an Employee.
-The Employee serves as a host.
-Guests are stored as a Contact record of type 'Guest'.
-Guests can be added via the Employee App.
+Guest registrations are always linked to a booking for an employee.
+The employee serves as a host.
+Guests are stored as a contact record of type `Guest`.
+Guests can be added via the Employee app.

 - **Employee Visits** - Keeps track of visits to the facility.
 Employee visits are linked to an employee and a booking record.